Hello, my name is Jesus.

-a little bit about me, I have a beautiful wife and amazing kids, the youngest is my twin
+A little bit about me, I have 3 amazing kids.
+I consider the youngest is my twin because we are very similar.

-I started to take pictures almost everyday and that’s how my passion grew, and now it’s how I make a living.
+I started to take pictures of my daughter almost every day.
+This is how my passion grew, and now it’s how I make a living.

-at course times has been changed but the photography will always be the same, I use digital cameras and medium format 120 film Cameras too.
+Of course times has been changed with new technology but photography will always be the same for me, I use digital cameras and medium format 120 film cameras too.

 Film has soul.
 Film has feeling.
-That`s why I shoot film at every wedding to create timeless photos for each couple,
+That’s why I shoot film along with digital at every wedding to create timeless photos for every couple,

 I’ve been shooting analog for almost 6 years now, and all I can say is: analog has truly changed my life and what I think about what it means produce photo imagery.
 My first deep contact with analog photography was during a engagement session back in 2014, and back then I would never imagine I would be shooting film today, in 2019